 - Say “I don’t know”

 - Say what you read

 - Say what you did

 - Say whatever you wish to further your own interests

 - Carefully check facts to make sure you are as accurate as is humanly possible

 If you are a professor, as I am, then you don’t have the range of choices that other people have – whether you are a promoter of Lean or a Lean practitioner.
-Professors truly have only one choice: answer questions factually, as best that they can.
-Professors hold themselves to a high standard as a result of the lengthy process they went through to obtain their terminal degree (i.e. lots of training in research, fact-finding, analysis, and criticism), as well as pride in one’s own work.
-Professors are also held to high standards by their peers and by their students.
-The former evaluate their work while the latter complete assignments that could reveal that the professor does not know the subject, is biased, or has a hidden agenda.
+Professors have only one choice: answer questions factually, as best that they can.
+Professors hold themselves to a high standard as a result of the lengthy process they went through to obtain their terminal degree (i.e., lots of training in research, critical thinking, fact-finding, analysis, questioning, and criticism).
+Professors are also held to high standards by their peers through internal and external review of their work, and by students.